Head-Mounting Transmitter (A3040)

 Table: Specifications of the A3040D2 Four-Channel 0.3-80 Hz Head Mounting Transmitter.

 The HMT has no on-off switch.
 When we slide the battery into the retainer, it starts transmitting.
 It keeps transmitting until the battery runs down or we remove the battery.
-We can deduce the state of the battery from the average value of teh telemetry signals, so we will always have a day or two warning before we need to replace the battery if we want to maintain a continuous recording.
+We can deduce the state of the battery from the average value of the telemetry signals, so we will always have a day or two warning before we need to replace the battery if we want to maintain a continuous recording.
 The HMT provides four amplifiers with a common reference potential.
 It is designed for recording EEG from one to four locations on the brain, sharing a common reference potential over the cerabellum.

 Figure: Head-Mounting Transmitter (A3040D) Wrapped in Teflon Tape.
 We recommend an additional layer of transparent tape to hold the teflon in place, see here.
 Battery is CR1225, 2000 μA-dy, total mass 2.2 g.
 A flexible antenna hovers over animal's back.